 Check availability and prices of hostels in Haifa by clicking here.

 Fauzi Azar Inn : Extremely well located, this inn was built in an old Arab castle.
 It offers free city tours and breakfast.

 Check availability and prices of hostels in Nazareth by clicking here.

 Dead Sea :

-Dead Sea Adventure Hostel: The hostel is well located, inexpensive and offers a range of activities.
+Ein Geidi Gamp Lodge: The lodge is well located and offers a lot of activities.